gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

     `Provide me with a short list of ... - Item 1 \n Item 2 ...`

-The arrow indicates that the token " short" or " long" where replaced while maintaining the rest of the Instruction + Generated List intact.
+The arrow indicates that the token " short" or " long" were replaced while maintaining the rest of the Instruction + Generated List intact.

-It's important to note that the generated lists either long or short where not changed, just the short/long token.
+It's important to note that the generated lists either long or short were not changed, just the short/long token.

 Also note, tat there's a left padding hence the x-axis size is not representative of the average number of items in generated lists.